simonpenel/thirdkind/README.md

 Note:

 Since Rust does not include its own linker yet, you need to have a C compiler like gcc installed to act as the linker.
+If it is note the case,  install essential build needed by Rust:

+    sudo apt install build-essential

 # Run the binary: